 What I found from the questions I ask really cuts to the core of the true feelings golfers have about everything in Golf today.
 There seems to be a common theme developing in the overall golfing population that is not showing up in any of the stats being pumped out by the golf industry analysis.
 This kinda makes you wonder who the heck the leaders in the golf industry talked to in the golf world to be able to say ‘Golf is holding its own’.
 They obviously are not running into the hundreds of people I run into who say they have left the game of golf for a number of reasons.

-The one reason I hear over and over (nearly everyday) has to do with the lack of Purpose for playing golf.
+The one reason I hear over and over (nearly every day) has to do with the lack of Purpose for playing golf.
 It seems golfers are losing interest in playing golf.
-The reason many golfers have to playing golf recreationally is not as rewarding as it use to be.
-Even playing golf as a pastime for many golfer is not of interest anymore.
-The purpose for playing golf use to be something men and women around the world took on as a personal challenge to doing something requiring an abnormally high levels of mental and physical skill.
-That level of interest in learning more about golf is falling off.
+The reason many golfers have for playing golf recreationally say golf is not as rewarding as it used to be.
+Even playing golf as a pastime is not of interest anymore.
+The purpose of playing golf use to be something men and women around the world took on as a personal challenge to doing something requiring abnormally high levels of mental and physical skill.
+That level of interest in learning more about how to play golf is falling off.

-There are still a large number of totally dedicated avid golfers hanging around the golf clubs of the country.
-There is no doubt there are enough golfers in the world to sustain the golf economy at a low level.
-However, there are many leaving the game and from all indications of what is being witnessed at many golf clubs, more are leaving the game than are entering the wonderful world of golf.
+There are still a large number of totally dedicated avid golfers hanging around the private golf clubs in this country.
+There obviously are enough golfers in the world to sustain the golf economy at a low level.
+However, there are many leaving the game and from all indications more are leaving the game than are entering.

-Needless to say, I have not found a single golfer not worried about the game of golf, the economy and how much longer the game, and themselves playing the game, will survive to play golf as they know golf today.
+Needless to say, I have not found a single golfer not worried about the game of golf, the golf economy and how much longer the game of golf will survive as they know golf today.
 The challenges facing golf as a recreation, and as a business, are mounting on all sides.
-With the golf industry multi-billion dollar impact on the nation’s, and world’s economy, there is much more at risk today than any other time in Golf’s History.
-The pressures for changing the way the golf business is run and from improving golf’s negative image in the general public’s mind is growing.
+With the golf industry multi-billion dollar impact on the national and global economy, there is much more at risk today than any other time in Golf’s History.
+The pressures for changing the way the golf business is run and improving golf’s negative image in the general public’s mind is growing.
 The solutions to these issues will need to come from both within and outside the circle of golf businesses that make up the golf industry.

 The image the golf consumers have today of golf is not good.
 Some see Golf as being a waste of time and money.
 Others see golf as boring.
-While many of feel golf is too restrictive and has too many rules making learning the game a hassle.
-Naturally, some of the reasons golfers give for leaving golf are purely economic based which more than likely is the crust of the problem golf has to solve right away..making golf afford to play again.
-But, still, if some of the other problems golf has were solved it would hopefully persuade golfers to find ways to play more golf.
-Lets take a look at a few of those problems and the solutions the Golf Industry need to consider.
+While many feel golf is too restrictive and has too many rules making learning the game a hassle.
+Naturally, some of the reasons golfers give for leaving golf are purely economic-based which more than likely is the crust of the problem golf has to solve right away..which is making golf afford to play again.
+But, still, if some of the other problems Golf has were solved it would hopefully persuade golfers to find ways to play more golf.
+Let’s take a look at a few of those problems and the solutions the Golf Industry need to consider.